 Assist in archival outreach efforts towards national membership.

-Inventoried, arranged, described, preserved, and managed a 750 linear foot collection of documents, rare books, photographs, audiovisual material, and objects relating to Mercyhurst history.
+Inventory, arrange, describe, preserve, and manage a 750 linear foot collection of documents, rare books, photographs, audiovisual material, and objects relating to Mercyhurst history.

-Created and carried out a strategy for implementing collection description that meets archival standards using ArchivesSpace for the University Archives.
+Create and carry out a strategy for implementing collection description that meets archival standards using ArchivesSpace for the University Archives.

-Provided in person, telephone, and email reference assistance for the University Archives and Ridge Collection and gathered reference statistics using LibAnalytics.
+Provide in person, telephone, and email reference assistance for the University Archives and Ridge Collection and gather reference statistics using LibAnalytics.

-Supervised and trained work-study students and interns in archival best practices.
+Supervise and train work-study students and interns in archival best practices.

-Created and implemented policies regarding processing, collection development, and use.
+Create and implement policies regarding processing, collection development, and use.

 Thomas J. and Michele Ridge Archivist